New brief shows benefits of adult-use cannabis legalization

 The Pennsylvania Budget and Policy Center will discuss the topic at 9 a.m.
 Wednesday in the Capitol Media Center.

-Speakers will talk about how legalization could address racial disparities in the criminal justice system.
+Speakers will talk about how legalization could address racial disparities in the criminal justice system and grow the state economy.

-Representative Dave Delloso will discuss his recently-introduced bill, HB1899, that would legalize adult-use cannabis and sell it through the state store system.
-The bill is co-sponsored by Representative Jordan Harris, who will also speak at the press conference.
+State Rep. Dave Delloso will discuss his recently-introduced bill, House Bill 1899, that would legalize adult-use cannabis and sell it through the state store system.
+The bill is co-sponsored by Rep. Jordan Harris, who will also speak at the press conference.

+Wolf called on the Legislature to seriously debate and pass a bill to legalize recreational marijuana.
+He wants lawmakers to decriminalize non-violent and small cannabis-related offenses and find a way to expunge past convictions.

+This comes after Lt.
+Gov. John Fetterman released a report from his statewide listening tour.
+The report found 65 to 70 percent of attendees approved adult-use cannabis legislation.